nejcrogelsek/react-testing/README.md

 Find more about using matchers [here](https://jestjs.io/docs/using-matchers) or in [github repo](https://github.com/testing-library/jest-dom).

+## What to test
+Guidelines:
+Test - if component renders
+Test - if component renders with props
+Test - if component renders in different states (auth / no auth) Test - if component reacts to events (buttons, font controls)

+### What not to test
+Implementation details - test behaviour not how behaviour is implemented Third party code - example: material ui
+Code that is not important from a user point of view

 ## Available Scripts

 In the project directory, you can run: